Date First Published: July 22, 2014

 CLINICAL PATIENT CARE WORKFLOW

-An outline of the sequence and relationship of these Clinical Patient Care Processes is shown in the Work Flow Algorithm (or Critical Pathway of Management) below.
-This algorithm can be modified to draw up a workflow for various types of cases.
+An outline of the sequence and relationship of these Clinical Patient Care Processes is shown in the Algorithm below.
+This algorithm can be modified to draw up a workflow or Critical pathway of Management for various types of cases.

 Clinical Care Workflow